 What I love about Emma is her unswerving commitment to opening up spaces for dialogue about this and many other subjects.
 Although she’s personally chosen to remain childfree after always imagining she would be a mother, she’s interested in people coming to their own conclusions through being fully informed.
 There is no judgment of others, only a steadfast embodiment of her values through her life’s work and own decisions.

-Following the publication of her book, Emma set about building bridges between the childless and consciously childfree through running workshops for those who are without child by choice, circumstance, happenstance or loss.
+Following the publication of her book, Emma set about building bridges between the childless and consciously childfree through running workshops for those who are without children by choice, circumstance, happenstance or loss.
 Beyond circumstance, Emma sees that these groups are a minority, much stereotyped at that, given how pronatal our cultures still are.

 I want to celebrate Emma’s approach to living and the fullness with which she lives life.
 If she sees that something needs to happen, she’ll wholeheartedly initiate it, drawing people in with enthusiasm and single-mindedness.
 Emma has a sincere and authentic heart, qualities that are expressed in the name “Sekishindo” that she was given when recently formalising her zen practice, receiving the precepts from me as her teacher.

 Her connection to the whole of life, seeing the entire universe as her child, comes from the still sitting of our core practice of zazen meditation, as well as from total engagement in appropriate actions.
 From her zen practice she brings a profound “parental mind” of love and nurture to all her ecological and therapeutic work.
 I can vouch for her consistent, embodied deep love of life in all its forms.
 She has transmuted her love for children into something extraordinarily universal, and stands as a positive exemplar and role model for how to direct energies differently.